microsoft/vscode-spell-check/README.md

 # Spelling and Grammar Checker

+>**Alert:** This extension uses the [teacher](http://github.com/vesln/teacher) node module which calls the [After The Deadline](http://afterthedeadline.com) service to check for spelling and grammatical errors.
+Document text is sent to the service over unencrypted HTTP.
+Do not use this extension with sensitive or private documents.

 ## Functionality

 Load up a Markdown file [or additional file types you have configured in the config file] and get highlights and hovers for issues.
 Checking will occur as you type and the extension will highlight both spelling mistakes as well as grammatical errors.